Christopher Alan Adler '94

 John Ito graduated with an S.B. in music, receiving the Sudler Prize in the Arts.
 Highlights of his musical involvement at MIT include conducting an IAP concert performance of Mozart's Bastien and Bastienne with Ellen Harris, then associate provost for the arts, and Michael Behnke, then director of admissions, in the title roles, and returning after graduation to perform Walton's viola concerto with the MIT symphony, of which he was a member throughout his time at MIT.

-He received further training in viola at Boston University and in music theory at Columbia, and he now teaches music theory in the conservatory at Lawrence University.
-His principal area of research, which explores interrelations among time in music, musical performance, and music cognition, shows the lasting influence of David Epstein.
+He received further training in viola at Boston University and in music theory at Columbia, and following several years teaching in the conservatory at Lawrence University, he now teaches music theory in the School of Music at Carnegie Mellon University.
+His publications can be found in Bonner Beethoven-Studien, College Music Symposium, The Journal of Musicology, The Journal of Music Theory, and Music Perception.
+His principal area of research, which explores interrelations among time in music, musical performance, music cognition, and the history of musical style, shows the lasting influence of David Epstein.

 Graduated from MIT with an S.B. in 21S (Physics/music).
 His instruments are cello and piano and while at MIT participated in the Chamber Music Society and Advanced Music Performance and was awarded a Kelly Prize and a Tucker Award.
 He did graduate work in musicology, forte piano and harpsichord and received a Masters degree in Fortepiano performance and a doctorate in harpsichord performance from the University of Michigan.